 SEER is an efficiency guideline for ACs, and the larger the number, the better it is.
-The difference between 23.5 and 26 is not astounding though, and the efficiency varies depending on the model.
-On the other hand, HSPF is a different standard that stands for "heating seasonal performance factor" and is unique to heat pumps.
-It tells you how efficient the unit is at heating.
-You can tell from these examples by looking at the SEER rating, air conditioners are almost equal, if not superior depending on the model you choose.
+The difference between 23.5 and 26 is not great though, and the efficiency changes depending on the model.
+On the other hand, HSPF is a different standard that stands for "heating seasonal performance factor" and is specially for heat pumps.
+It tells you how efficient the system is at heating.
+You can tell from these examples by looking at the SEER rating, air conditioners are about equal, if not superior depending on the AC you choose.
 The biggest difference between heat pumps and ACs is that heat pumps can also add warmth to your home while an AC only cools.

 Does climate matter for heat pumps?

 Heat pumps are most effective in warm climates with less severe winters, save for some integrated systems that use heat pumps as a backup, such as with a geothermal system.
 We encourage you to consult with a NATE certified HVAC tech who has experience in your area before getting your heart set on a heat pump.
 If the equipment just isn't right for your area, you could have extremely high electric bills.
 Once the temperature drops too low, it's much harder for the heat pump to draw heat out of the air and it may never warm your home to the temperature you set.
 This means you could start running your heat pump non-stop or switching on emergency heat 24/7 during cold snaps which drives your energy consumption up.